-Press the preprogrammed Repeater/Direct switch to toggle between talkaround and repeater modes.
+- Press the preprogrammed Repeater/Direct switch to toggle between talkaround and repeater mode. - • • or to Dir and press the Menu Select button directly below Dir.

-5.6 Monitor Feature
+5.7 Monitor Feature

 The monitor feature ensures that a channel is clear before transmitting.